TEIC/website/src/activities/council/meetings/tei-technical-council-p6-teleconference-2026-07-16.md

       * MS: Remember the idea of the "Council-approved" flag that we came up with in Würzburg?
 Council can offer experienced vetting of customizations.
   * RV: ODD-API idea (not yet developed): [https://explore.openaire.eu/search/result?pid=10.5281%2Fzenodo.17165495](https://explore.openaire.eu/search/result?pid=10.5281%2Fzenodo.17165495)
   * SB: But are we letting the perfect be the enemy of the good?
 Why not EBB's idea to make a repo and just collect a few?
 To do it correctly may take years.
        * RV: Has anyone collected ODDs?
        * MH: As a preliminary for P6 work it's reasonable to collect ODDs to review them and examine them to see patterns of customization and pain points in P5
        * Could give birth to a repo of P5 ODDs.
        * SB: We have a collection of ODDs in ATOP already.
        * SB: The first actual TEI organizational effort to collect ODDs was in 1997 and they were called extensions then.
 It wasn't a raging success.
        * JT's efforts to collect ODDs: (in Slack 2025\) [https://tei-c.slack.com/archives/C08909H95QW/p1774483544107909](https://tei-c.slack.com/archives/C08909H95QW/p1774483544107909)
        * RV: This only makes sense in relation to P6 because we've identified an infrastructure to share and use others’ customizations as fundamental to its success.
-We would want to establish this from a modeling perspective
+We would want to establish this from a modeling perspective.
     * We should create an ODD repository immediately as a precursor to P6, so that we can a) collect current ODDs as an input to the P6 modelling work, and b) provide a useful resource for P5 users now.
     * EBB: We need to clarify that we’re not necessarily offering these as models, so nobody needs to be ashamed of their ODD.
     * MH: We might want to offer two models of submission, so you can volunteer to share your ODD with everyone or to keep it private to Council.